Wangscape/Wangscape/doc/algorithm.md

     ![isometric-mask.png](./images/isometric-mask.png)

-1. Pad the dual tile mask, tessellate it, and validate the dual tessellation in the same way as the base tile tessellation (5., 6.).
+1. Pad the dual tile mask, tessellate it, and validate the dual tessellation in the same way as the base tile tessellation (steps 5. and 6.).

 Now any texture with the same resolution as the base tile can be correctly rearranged using the same process as in step 8. above, using the region masks to prevent the translated copies of the base region from overlapping: